 How to Do Personalization Correctly

-Now you get it, let’s uncover the truth about how to correctly personalize for marketing prospecting.
+Now let’s uncover the truth about how to correctly personalize for marketing prospecting.
 It’s all about the buyer persona.

 If you’ve correctly targeted the business you can help and have crafted your messaging around the buyer persona, you’re halfway to success at scale.
-The other is creating a tempting offer to bring your prospects to the sales cycle.
+The other part is creating a tempting offer to bring your prospects into the sales cycle.

 Even if your product solves the problem, you have to remember the prospect didn’t ask you to cold contact them.
 They need a compelling reason to do anything at all about your message.